thoughtspot/thoughtspot.github.io/_release/notes.md

 <tr style="width: 100%;border-bottom-style: inset;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px;">
 <h3><a name="Newdefaultsnapshotpolicy"></a>New default snapshot policy</h3>
 <p>This release includes a new default snapshot policy.
 Three snapshots are taken over 4 hour intervals in the course of a day.
 And 4 daily snapshots are taken.
-This provides continuity over the long weekends in many countries by ensuring snapshots on Saturda, Sunday, Monday, and Tuesday.</p>
+This provides continuity over the long weekends in many countries by ensuring snapshots on Saturday, Sunday, Monday, and Tuesday.</p>
 </td>
 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">